BOLL7708/desbot/README.md

     3. `src/_data/!keys.ts`

 ## Google Cloud Platform Text-to-Speech (WIP docs)
-1. Register for Google Cloud Platform, needs a billing accound.
+1. Register for Google Cloud Platform, needs a billing account.
 2. Enable the Cloud Text to Speech API
 3. IAM & Admin: Add a Service Account
 4. APIs & Services: Create an API key for the Cloud Text to Speech API